We believe soaring is the most enjoyable form of flight.

 New pilots with no prior flight experience typically spend $3,500 to $4,000 to obtain their license through our association.
 This is a rough estimate and the costs vary from person to person.
 The costs are spread out over the training period (several months).

 - The pilot must be 240 pounds or under

-- No medical conditions that would prevent you from being pilot in command of an aircraft
+- The pilot must have no medical conditions that would prevent him or her from being pilot in command of an aircraft

 A glider rating in the United States does not require a medical certificate.